galkinvv/pradeque/README.md

   * size can't be stored directly because require many bits
   * we can store extra information required to internal function of distance calculation
    * so to design what information must be stored here internal function of distance calculation must be designed
+* operation modes
+ * no-table-pointer mode
+  * used until the table is firstly allocated
+  * quite effective for small sizes, alllows even small queues
+  * is memory-effective for small sizes because no table is allocated.
+  * allows initially to use memory optimally for both "puth to one side" and "push to both sides" strategy
+   * facts of bidirectional usage should be collected in a bit during this phase - they would be needed
+  * after table is once allocated this mode is never used, because usage strategy shows that table was required and data about bidirectinal usage is collected.
+ * plain table adressing
+  * used unntil first roundtrip-after queue usage occured
+ * no plain table addressing
 * design of distance and advance operations
  * each iterator contains info about block size, so for both diff and advance operations we can say if they involves more than one block
   * if only one block is involved - use simplest arithmetic without any table access.